mahuntington/modular-js-notes/html5/forms.md

 - This will affect a checkbox/radio button with an `id` that matches the label's `for` attribute value
 - Can do some neat things with CSS, labels, and form elements (e.g. CSS only carousels)
 	- https://css-tricks.com/the-checkbox-hack/

-# Activities

-## Use an input element to give the user a place to enter data
-1. Create a form
-1. Go through the list and add five inputs of the following type:
-	- text
-	- checkbox
-	- 3 radio buttons (be sure to create and set the same name attribute for all three)
-	- password
-	- datetime-local
-	- number
-	- search
-1. See what makes them different from each other

-## Textareas and dropdowns
-1. Create a textarea
-1. Create a dropdown that has 5 elements in it

-## Use a label to create a clickable space which will also affect a specified input
-1. Create a label that, when clicked, will check a checkbox
-1. Create three radio buttons and three corresponding labels.
-Each label should activate a different radio button